-also is the delivery point and pricing basis for the NYMEX's actively traded, physically-delivered natural gas futures contract, which is the most important pricing reference for natural gas in the United States.
+The Henry Hub,12 which is located in Erath, Louisiana, is the primary cash market trading and distribution center for natural gas in the United States.
+It also is the delivery point and pricing basis for the NYMEX's actively traded, physically-delivered natural gas futures contract, which is the most important pricing reference for natural gas in the United States.
 The Henry Hub, which is operated by Sabine Pipe Line, LLC, serves as a juncture for 13 different pipelines.
 These pipelines bring in natural gas from fields in the Gulf Coast region and ship it to major consumption centers along the East Coast and Midwest.
 The throughput shipping capacity of the Henry Hub is 1.8 trillion mmBtu per day.

 In addition to the Henry Hub, there are a number of other locations where natural gas is traded.
 In 2008, there were 33 natural gas market centers in North America.
-Some of the major trading centers include Alberta, Northwest Rockies, Southern California border region and the Houston Ship Channel.
+Some of the major trading centers include Alberta, Northwest Rockies, Socal and the Houston Ship Channel.
 For locations that are directly connected to the Henry Hub by one or more pipelines and where there typically is adequate shipping capacity, the price at the other locations usually directly tracks the price at the Henry Hub, adjusted for transportation costs.
 However, at other locations that are not directly connected to the Henry Hub or where shipping capacity is limited, the prices at those locations often diverge from the Henry Hub price.
 Furthermore, one local price may be significantly different than the price at another location even though the two markets' respective distances from the Henry Hub are the same.
 The reason for such pricing disparities is that a given location may experience supply and demand factors that are specific to that region, such as differences in pipeline shipping capacity, unusually high or low demand for heating or cooling or supply disruptions caused by severe weather.
 As a consequence, local natural gas prices can differ from the Henry Hub price by more than the cost of shipping and such price differences can vary in an unpredictable manner.

-The Northwest Pipeline's Rockies hub is located in Wyoming, Utah and Colorado.
-The Northwest Pipeline draws natural gas supplies from the Rocky Mountain region and ships it along a 3,900-mile, bi-directional transmission system to markets throughout the Rockies and Pacific Northwest.
-The Opal market center, a trading region that includes the Rockies hub, had an estimated throughput capacity of 1.5 billion cubic feet per day in 2008.
-Moreover, the number of pipeline interconnections at the Opal market center was eight in 2008, up from four interconnections in 2003.
-Lastly, the pipeline interconnection capacity of the Opal market center in 2008 was six billion cubic feet per day, which constituted an 86 percent increase over the pipeline interconnection capacity in 2003.
-16 The Rockies hub is far removed from the Henry Hub and is not directly connected to the Henry Hub by an existing pipeline.
+The Socal Border hub is located in Southern California on the border with Arizona.
+The California Energy Hub, a market center that includes the Socal Border Hub, had an estimated throughput capacity of 900 million cubic feet per day.
+Moreover, the number of pipeline interconnections at the California Energy Hub was 12 in 2008, up from five in 2003.
+Lastly, the pipeline interconnection capacity of the California Energy Hub in 2008 was 6,784 million cubic feet per day, which constituted a 47 percent increase over the pipeline interconnection capacity in 2003.
+The Socal Border hub is far removed from the Henry Hub and is not directly connected to the Henry Hub by an existing pipeline.

-The local price at the Rockies hub typically differs from the price at the Henry Hub.
-Thus, the price of the Henry Hub physically-delivered futures contract is an imperfect proxy for the Rockies price.
-Moreover, exogenous factors, such as adverse weather, can cause the Rockies gas price to differ from the Henry Hub price by an amount that is more or less than the cost of shipping, making the NYMEX Henry Hub futures contract even less precise as a hedging tool than desired by market participants.
-Basis contracts 17 allow traders to more accurately discover prices at alternative locations and hedge price risk that is associated with natural gas at such locations.
-18 In this regard, a position at a local price for an alternative location can be established by adding the appropriate basis swap position to a position taken in the NYMEX physically-delivered Henry Hub contract (or in the NYMEX or ICE Henry Hub look-alike contract, which cash settle based on the NYMEX physically-delivered natural gas contract's final settlement price).
+For all these reasons, the local price at the Socal hub typically differs from the price at the Henry Hub.
+Thus, the price of the Henry Hub physicallydelivered futures contract is an imperfect proxy for the Socal Border price.
+Moreover, exogenous factors, such as adverse weather, can cause the Socal gas price to differ from the Henry Hub price by an amount that is more or less than the cost of shipping, making the NYMEX Henry Hub futures contract even less precise as a hedging tool than desired by market participants.
+Basis contracts 16 allow traders to more accurately discover prices at alternative locations and hedge price risk that is associated with natural gas at such locations.
+In this regard, a position at